 For example, if a project director in Slovenia wants to do Product X. But the company might have a colleague in Austria who is also keen to do Product X. They’re the same pharma product.
 You can’t have two plants worldwide doing the same product.
 You can dive in and make a selection.
 Now you can balance your portfolio.

 Now you’re not going to make the mistake of developing two similar products in different plants in parallel.
 Crazy as it sounds, this happens.
-The left hand doesn’t know what the right hand is doing without quality project controls.
-A solution like Cora PPM makes sure this breakdown doesn’t happen.
+The left-hand doesn’t know what the right hand is doing without quality project controls.
+A solution like Cora SPM makes sure this breakdown doesn’t happen.

 Find Out More